-| Use a Group Activity to monitor that students prove or disprove the proposition, theory or hypothesis
+Use a Group Activity to monitor that students prove or disprove the proposition, theory or hypothesis

-| Use Student Work (Recording and Representing) to monitor that students prove or disprove the proposition, theory, or hypothesis.

-| Use Student Work (Recording and Representing) to monitor that students prove or disprove the proposition, theory, or hypothesis.
-Systematically update their status on the learning targets using a chart, graph, or data notebook

-Describe their status relative to learning targets using the scale (e.g. exit ticket, summary, etc.)

-Individual conferences document that students provide artifacts and data regarding their progress toward learning targets

-Demonstrate autonomy in providing evidence of progress on learning targets

-Responses to formative assessment may involve cultural content

-Example Adaptations a teacher can make after monitoring student evidence and determining how many students demonstrate the desired effect (Check all that apply)
+Use a Word of the Control of the Systematically update their status on the learning targets using a chart, graph, or data notebook Sescribe their status relative to learning targets using the scale (e.g. exit ticket, summary, etc.) Individual conferences document that students provide artifacts and data regarding their progress toward learning targets Demonstrate autonomy in providing evidence of progress on learning targets Responses to formative assessment may involve cultural content Example Adaptations a teacher can make after monitoring student evidence and determining how many students demonstrate the desired effect (Check all that apply)

-- hypothesis
+- □ Decount Dec

-Use Questioning Sequences to monitor that students prove or disprove the proposition, theory, or hypothesis Example Student Evidence of Desired Effect (Parcent of students who damonstate achievement of the desired effect that students prever or disprove the proposition, theory, or hypothesis.
-Student evidence is obtained as the teacher uses a monitoring technique.
-Chex, all that apply, or hypothesis they are testing.

-Explain the proposition, theory, or hypothesis they are testing.

-- mair explanation

-Justify the process used to support the proposition, theory, or hypothesis

-Precisely explain perseverance with the task with reasoning and conclusions

-Afflictistudent work indicate that white engaged in generating and testing a proposition, proposed theory, or hypothesis
+- mair explanation Justify the process used to support the proposition, theory, or hypothesis Precisely explain perseverance with the task with reasoning and conclusions Afflictistudent work indicate that white engaged in generating and testing a proposition, proposed theory, or hypothesis students can - Generate conclusions Identify common logical errors

-students can Sants can

-Generals conclusions

-Bantify common logical errors
+- centry common logical errors

 Present and support the proposition, theory, or hypothesis

-Navigash digital and traditional resources
+Navigast digital and traditional resources

-Bantify how multiple ideas are related
+Bentity how multiple bases are related

-le Adaptations a teacher can make after monitoring student evidence and determining how many students
+e Adaptations a teacher can make after monitoring student evidence and determining how many students

 strate the desired learning (Check all that apply)

-- ☐ Utilize different coaching/facilitation techniques☐ Regreenize coaching
+- ☐ Utilize different coaching/facilitation techniques ☐ Regressive coachi

 - □ Reorganize groups

 □ Utilize peer resources

 - ☐ Modify task

 ☐ Provide additional resources

 - Not Using (0) Beginning (1) Developing (2)

-Strategy was called for but called for but incorrectly or not exhibited.
+Strategy was called for but incorrectly or not exhibited.

-with parts missing with the search that incorrectly or superstraining and testing a proposition, a theory and/or a inportation, but less than the Applying (2).
+with parts missing with the use of their knowledge by generating and testing a proposition, a theory and/or a hypothesis, but less than the Applying (2).
 Coachas and supports students in complax tasks that require exparimenting with the use of their knowledge by generating and testing a proposition, a theory, and/or a hypothesis.
-Innovating (4) As a result of monitoring all students, the teacher intentionally parts and integrates in tipe distributions are shown as an order of the students. senay one associated with this element; or the teacher accords strategies to meet the specific needs of students to ensure the insponsess, our assettiant the majority of students are displaying the desired effect in student evidence at the taxonomy level of the critical content.
+Innovating (4) As a result of monitoring all students, the teacher intentionally parts and integrates in tipe distributions are shown as an order of the students. senay ors associated with this element; or the teacher acapts strategies to meet the specific needs of students to ensure the insponsess, our assettiant the majority of students are displaying the desired effect in student evidence at the taxonomy level of the critical content.
 The desired effect is displayed in the majority of student evidence at the taxonomy level of the critical content.

-- Utilize peer resources - ☐ Modify task ☐ Provide additional resources
+- Utilize peer resources

+- ☐ Modify task

+☐ Provide additional resources

-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called Uses strategy Uses formative Uses formative As a result of monitoring for but not incorrectly or with assessment to facilitate assessment to facilitate all students, the teacher exhibited. parts missing. tracking of student tracking of student intentionally plans and progress on one or progress on one or integrates multiple more learning targets, but less than the more learning targets. strategies or behaviors associated with this majority of students are The desired effect is element: or the teacher displaying the desired displayed in the majority adapts strategies to meet effect. of students. the specific needs of students to ensure the desired effect is evident in all students.
+- Beginning (1) Developing (2) Applying (3) Strategy was called for but not Uses strategy Uses formative Uses formative As a result of monitoring incorrectly or with assessment to facilitate assessment to facilitate all students, the teacher exhibited. parts missing. tracking of student tracking of student intentionally plans and progress on one or more learning targets, progress on one or more learning targets. integrates multiple strategies or behaviors but less than the associated with this associated with this element; or the teacher adapts strategies to meet the specific needs of students to ensure the desired effect is evident in all students. majority of students are displaying the desired effect.
+The desired effect is displayed in the majority of students.